CrunchyData/crunchy-katacoda/postgresql-devel/beyond-basics/qjsonintro/01-json-data.md

 # Working with JSON(B) data PostgreSQL

 PostgreSQL has some quite advance JSON capabilites, especially with the addition of JSONB.
 The B in JSONB stands for binary, meaning the document is actually stored in binary format.
-This gives us a couple of advantages:

-1. The document takes up less space as JSONB
-2. We can index JSONB giving us all the benefits of database indices.
+This gives us the ability to index JSONB giving us all the benefits of database indices.

 If you just want to store your JSON as a Text Large Object that you only reproduce wholesale and never query, then go ahead and make the column a JSON type, otherwise use JSONB.